singnet/dev-portal/docs/ai-developers/organization-setup.md

 ## Creating ethereum identity

-[This](../ethereum-identity) section has details on creating an ethereum identity
+[This](../ethereum-identity) section has details on creating an ethereum identity.

+## Publishing an organization using snet-cli

+[This](../organization-setup-sent-cli) section gives a step by step guide on publishing an organization using the snet-cli